-STEPHEN SPAZ SCHNEE: Your self-titled album is about to be released.
-How are you feeling about the journey to make this album and the reaction to it so far?
+STEPHEN SPAZ SCHNEE: TIDES OF A TEARDROP is just about to be released.
+How are you feeling about the album and the reaction to it so far?

-STEPHEN SPAZ SCHNEE: SINCERELY, FUTURE POLLUTION is about to be released.
-How are you feeling about the album and the reaction you’ve had to it so far?
+STEPHEN SPAZ SCHNEE: The self-titled EURINGER album is now released.
+How are you feeling about the project and the reaction to it so far?

 JIMMY URINE: I have been sitting on this album for two and a half years, not able to talk about it or tell anyone anything.
 Making sure nothing leaks ahead of time especially with the guest vocalists.
 So, it feels great to finally be able to show everyone all over the world what the fuck I’ve been working on.
 The reaction has been amazing.
 People really get the whole thing and it is a very complicated concept for a record.
 It’s more like an art installation or an avant-garde movie, so for people to understand it right out of the gate is awesome.

 Whether or not you immediately recognize her name, musician/author/activist Laura Jane Grace has been on the international music radar for over two decades.
 As leader of Punk outfit Against Me!, Laura has blended honesty, Punk, audio blunt force trauma and Rock ‘n’ Roll into a fiery brew.
 Originally hailing from Gainesville, Florida, Laura and her Against Me! mates may not sound like the Rock legends that emerged from her hometown – Tom Petty and The Eagles’ Don Felder and Bernie Leadon to name a few – but she has certainly become a force to be reckoned with.